Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Results

-Morphon improves every backbone, and its effect is diagnostic rather than cosmetic: it specifically targets the non-Markovian part of boundary evolution, where similar instantaneous curvatures can lead to different futures depending on earlier branch history.
-In parallel RNN, Morphon raises mIoU from 93.23\% to 94.22\% and reduces ASSD from 6.02 to 4.85 px.
-In autoregressive GRU, it reduces HD$_{95}$ from 12.03 to 10.14 px.
-In Transformer, it lowers ASSD from 5.26 to 3.93 px and decreases $|\Delta \mathrm{NAS}|$ from 16.83\% to 13.13\%.
-Notably, $|\Delta\mathrm{H}_{2}|$ remains below 2.0\% across models, suggesting that low-order harmonic structure is largely preserved even by weaker predictors.
-The main separation therefore lies not in coarse global shape, but in the preservation of finer anisotropic organization along the advancing front.
+Morphon improved every backbone, with the largest gains in boundary fidelity and anisotropic structure.
+In parallel RNN, Morphon increased mIoU from 93.23\% to 94.22\% and reduced ASSD from 6.02 to 4.85 px.
+In autoregressive GRU, Morphon reduced HD$_{95}$ from 12.03 to 10.14 px.
+In the Transformer backbone, Morphon reduced ASSD from 5.26 to 3.93 px and lowered $|\Delta \mathrm{NAS}|$ from 16.83\% to 13.13\%.
+By contrast, $|\Delta \mathrm{H}_2|$ remained below 2.0\% across models, indicating that coarse harmonic shape was less limiting than fine anisotropic organization along the advancing front.
+These ablations separate the two effects: autoregressive decoding improves front propagation, whereas Morphon improves boundary fidelity and anisotropic-structure preservation.